 - Genentech Foundation: The Foundation awards grants in support of organizations that undertake charitable activities in the areas of: health science education (undergraduate and graduate level research programs), community-wide civic initiatives, and programs that provide “everyday needs” assistance for veterans with PTSD and families of children with cancer.

-- Kimball Foundation: The Kimball Foundation supports college access and persistence, workplace and vocational training, cultural enrichment, and environmental education programs serving the residents of San Francisco, Marin, San Mateo, and Sonoma counties and to a limited extent Santa Clara County as far south as Palo Alto.
+- Kimball Foundation: The Foundation makes grants in support of college access and persistence, vocational and workplace skill development, cultural enrichment, and environmental education serving disadvantaged youth in San Francisco, Marin, San Mateo, and Sonoma counties, and to a limited extent Santa Clara county, as far south as Palo Alto.

 - Trio Foundation: The Trio Foundation funds organizations that serve young children and their families in the San Francisco East Bay Area (Alameda and Contra Costa counties).

-- Blue Shield of California Foundation of California: The Foundation focuses support in two program areas: Health Care and Coverage and Blue Shield Against Violence.
+- Blue Shield of California Foundation: The Foundation mission is to improve the lives of all Californians, particularly the underserved, by making health care accessible, effective, and affordable, and by ending domestic violence.
+The two program areas are Health Care and Coverage and Blue Shield Against Violence.

 - California Wellness Foundation: The mission of the Foundation is to improve the health of the people of California by making grants for health promotion, wellness education and disease prevention.